bob-ros2/midistuff/README.md

 python midirec.py

 # record in auto mode with n seconds silence timeout
-# when timeout happens the current track will be stored and the recording starts again with a new midi track when receiving the next start event
+# when timeout happens the current track will be stored and the recording starts again with a new midi track
 python midirec.py -a 30
 2023-09-18 19:23:29.854 Waiting for first event ...
 2023-09-18 19:26:52.791 Recording started